📖 Guide DocumentsE2E TestingWhy E2E Test?

 };

-, and call API funtions of it with TypeScript type hints.
+However, in the new era, e2e test functions also can take advantages of the type safety.
+Just import SDK library generated by @nestia/e2e, and call API functions of it with TypeScript type hints.
 In this way, as both e2e test paradigm and unit test paradigm can take advantages of type safety, we have to consider which strategy is suitable for the production environment.

 In here article, I recommend to adapt e2e test paradigm in the below reasons.